Dev-Forum-GBG/docker-workshop/Part1.md

 ### Task 2

-Start multiple versions of an image
+Start multiple containers of an image

 ### Task 3